Center of Development

 Can't Sit Still?

-Children with sensory processing disorders have a tendency toward two major problems regarding sitting: Lack of focus and the inability to sit or stand for a long period of time.
 Their brain tends to "under register" movement, and without that ability, they can't focus.
-Their brains are telling their bodies to get up and move to help them listen and attend BETTER!
+Their brains are telling their bodies to get up and move to help them listen and attend!
 They actually can't help getting up and squirming!
-Their brains are telling their bodies to do this to help them learn better!
-Although they look strong in quick actions, the body can't endure long periods of sitting or standing.

 The second major strategy is to provide as much support as possible while sitting so the body feels secure.
-This includes: Feet flat on the floor or footrest, Good back support (No bucket-shaped plastic chairs!), and hips and knees at 90-degree angles.
-Most classrooms have terrible seating arrangements and poor heights of student to tables!

 Related Topics: